An arrangement covering you for over-the-limit transactions is not a get-out-of-jail-free card, and there could be consequences.

-After adjusting for inflation, those penalty fees are capped at $29 and $40 for 2020.
-In any event, the fine cannot exceed the amount you went over your limit by.
-Also, while an issuer can charge you an over-the-limit fee, it can’t impose a recurring periodic fee just for allowing you to opt into this feature.
+The CPFB capped penalty fees at $30 and $41 for 2022.
+In any event, the fine cannot exceed the amount by which you went over your limit.
+Also, while an issuer can charge you an over-the-limit fee, it can’t impose a recurring periodic fee just for allowing you to opt in to this feature.

 What if a recurring or interest charge puts you over your limit?